The COLIBRE project: cosmological hydrodynamical simulations of galaxy formation and evolution: Comparison with observations

 In the publication presenting the \colibre\ model for chemical enrichment, \citet{Correa2025chemo} already compare results from small-volume simulations, L025m6 and L025m7, with a number of observables probing metal abundances at low redshift.
 Here we will present the $z=0$ relations between stellar mass and both gas and stellar metallicities, finding results consistent with \citet{Correa2025chemo}.
 We leave evolution, spatially resolved trends, and relative abundances for future work, though we note that \citet{Correa2025chemo} already showed that the small-volume simulations reproduce the observed trend of alpha enhancement with stellar mass for low-$z$ galaxies as well as abundance ratios of individual elements as a function of metallicity observed for stars in the Milky Way Galaxy.

-Fig.~\ref{fig:zgas} shows the median oxygen abundance in the ISM as a function of galaxy stellar mass, where the ISM is defined to be gas with density $n_\text{H} > 0.1~\cm^{-3}$ and temperature $T<10^{4.5}~\K$.
-The oxygen abundance, O$/$H, is computed as the ratio of the total number of diffuse oxygen nuclei, i.e.\ excluding oxygen depleted onto dust grains, to the total number of hydrogen nuclei.
+Fig.~\ref{fig:zgas} shows the median oxygen abundance in the ISM as a function of galaxy stellar mass, where the ISM is defined as gas with density $n_\text{H} > 0.1~\cm^{-3}$ and temperature $T<10^{4.5}~\K$.
+The oxygen abundance, O$/$H, is computed as the ratio of the total number of gas-phase oxygen nuclei, i.e.\ excluding oxygen depleted onto dust grains, to the total number of hydrogen nuclei.
 Because measurements of gas metallicities are based on observations of \ion{H}{ii} regions, only star-forming galaxies, i.e.\ $\text{sSFR} > 10^{-2}~\text{Gyr}^{-1}$, are included.

 The gas metallicity increases with mass, but the relation becomes less steep with increasing mass.
 The convergence with resolution does not appear to be as good as for the observables considered so far.
 While the resolution-dependent sharp drop below stellar masses corresponding to $\sim 10^2$ particles is similar to the resolution effects seen for other observables, differences similar in magnitude to the scatter between objects (indicated by the shaded region for L200m6) remain up to $M_*\sim 10^{11}\,\Msun$, with higher-resolution simulations tending to predict lower metallicities.
 However, the differences are actually quite small.
 For $10^9 \lesssim M_*/\Msun \lesssim 10^{11}\,\Msun$ the difference between m7 and m5 is $\approx 0.2$~dex and the difference between m6 and m5 is only $\approx 0.1$~dex.
 For higher masses, which are not sampled at m5 resolution, convergence between m7 and m6 is very good.
 We note that \citet{Correa2025chemo} show that the slope of the relation depends somewhat on the assumed value of the turbulent diffusion coefficient, with stronger diffusion resulting in lower gas metallicities in massive galaxies.